Online Modified Greedy Algorithm for Storage Control under Uncertainty: Problem Formulation

-\begin{example}[Storage co-located with a stochastic generation] It can be the case that both the net energy imbalances and the prices are stochastic.
-A set of notable examples include operating storage co-located with stochastic renewable generation such as wind while facing a stochastic locational marginal price sequence.
+\begin{example}[Storage Co-Located with Stochastic Generation] For storage co-located with a wind farm or an end-user, it can be the case that both the net energy imbalances and the prices are stochastic.
 Applications of this type can be cast into our framework using $\{\d_t: t\ge 1\}$ to model the stochastic generation or demand process, and $\{\p_t: t\ge 1\}$ to model the stochastic prices.
 A possible cost function is

-where the residual energy is curtailed with no cost/benefit, and the residual demand is supplied via buying energy from the market at stochastic price $\p_t$. \end{example}
+where the excessive supplied energy is curtailed with no cost/benefit, and the excessive demand is supplied via buying energy from the market at stochastic price $\p_t$. \end{example}